-MO-HUE discharges into J Street Drain, near where J Street Drain enters the Pacific Ocean.
+MO-HUE discharges into tšumaš (chumash) creek (formerly J Street Drain), near where tšumaš (chumash) creek enters the Pacific Ocean.
 This area is influenced both by tides and by the status of the sand berm, which can cause backwater effects.
 Since the MO-HUE site salinity is strongly influenced by the ocean, with measured levels of 0.3-7.7 ppt, a different approach for selecting an organism is sometimes needed for this site.
 When salinity is below 2 ppt, Cerioadaphnia is the preferred organism as it was determined to be the most sensitive species and the samples used for that determination were both below 1 ppt.
 However, in higher salinity samples, a different organism is needed.
 Topsmelt (Atherinops affinis) is a euryhaline organism that can tolerate salinities of 3-36 ppt) and is the most sensitive species utilized for both ME-CC and ME-VR2.
-For MO-HUE toxicity bioassays, Cerioadaphnia will be utilized however if the salinity is determined to be above 2 ppt, a second bioassay using topsmelt (Atherinops affinis) is requested to verify whether salinity is the likely cause of any mortality.
+For MO-HUE toxicity bioassays, Cerioadaphnia is utilized however if the salinity is determined to be above 2 ppt, a second bioassay using topsmelt (Atherinops affinis) is requested to verify whether salinity is the likely cause of any mortality.

-The salinity for the MO-HUE sample (as measured on-site by the field crew) was 0.5 parts per thousand (ppt) at the time of sample collection.
-Since the most sensitive species for MO-HUE, Ceriodaphnia dubia, can tolerate a maximum salinity of 1-2 ppt, no additional species tests were required.
+The salinity for the MO-HUE sample (as measured on-site by the field crew) was 4.6 parts per thousand (ppt) at the time of sample collection.
+Since the most sensitive species for MO-HUE, Ceriodaphnia dubia, can tolerate a maximum salinity of 1-2 ppt, an additional test using topsmelt was performed.
+The daphnid was able to survive the higher salinity water but reproduction was impaired.
+The topsmelt survived and reproduced without impairment.